nuitrcs/r-online-2020/README.md

 ### Concepts

-* Create a frequency/count table
 * Compute basic statistics such as mean and standard deviation
-* Detect missing values
 * Run a t-test
 * Formula syntax
 * Linear regression
 * ANOVA

 ### Materials

 **Start here:** Learning Statistics with R [Ch.
-5 Descriptive Statistics](https://learningstatisticswithr.com/book/descriptives.html) and [Part V Statistical Tools](https://learningstatisticswithr.com/book/part-v-statistical-tools.html) choose the sections relevant to the methods and models for your field.
-This book teaches statistics in addition to R, so there's theoretical material you may be able to skip.
+5 Descriptive Statistics](https://learningstatisticswithr.com/book/descriptives.html) and [Part V Statistical Tools](https://learningstatisticswithr.com/book/part-v-statistical-tools.html): **choose the sections relevant to the methods and models for your field.**  Note: This book teaches statistics in addition to R, so there's theoretical material you may be able to skip.

 Alternative/extra material: